Las Cruces Uber Accident Lawyers

 WHOSE INSURANCE COVERAGE APPLIES?

 To maintain lower fees for its ridesharing services, Uber drivers are considered independent contractors rather than employees.
-They must also generally carry their own independent insurance coverage aside from the coverage provided by Uber, which generally only covers passengers and drivers during certain periods of the trip.
+They must also generally carry their own independent insurance coverage aside from, which generally only covers passengers and drivers during certain periods of the trip.
 Examples of how these different periods are covered by insurance include:

 - If the driver is in the vehicle but is not using the ridesharing app, the driver is considered “offline,” and any accident will be handled by the driver’s personal insurance coverage.